What Working Together Looks Like

 The first drawing session is usually done:

-The first one Finalizes the Vision, Allows for a tracing of the area to be tattooed so it is drawn for your body specifically.
+The first one solidifies the Vision; Allows for a tracing of the area to be tattooed so it is drawn for your body specifically.
 Taking into account anything that may enhance or add to the tattoo.

 You don’t need to stay the entire time, it gets boring watching concepts come to life at first. it’s a lot of scribbling, erasing, looking through references, finding new references, etc… IT just gets Jon’s mind wrapped around the project. — then it marinates for a week or so.